tasesmuemils/100DaysOfCode/README.md

 # day 25 29.11.2017
 Still on chapter 3.
 Decided to recreate examples with HTML/CSS also, because, as we all know, practical learning is always better.
 On Chingus #slack channel another Latvian reached me.
 It`s awesome to know that I am not alone :D

+# day 1 02.01.2018
+I will start this challange third time from begining.
+Lot`s of holidays between previous one and I am pretty mad at myself.
+I will continue where I left - Jon Duckett Javascript book.
+Ofcourse, I read something about web development every day, but I think, the real learning begins with my laptop and notebook open.
+Today I did some freecodecamp challanges and some examples from this amaizing Javascript book about objects.
+Wish me luck :D